constellation-daq/constellation/python/constellation/satellites/ectstage/README.md

 * `stop()`:
   * stops stage movement immediately
+  * Only works inside of start-run loop.
+    (NOTE: For emergency stop while outside run loop, use stage_stop())

 * `reconfigure(ConfigurationFile)`
   * disconnects the stages and reinitializes them with values from the renewed config file